Like all computing environments iCloud has its flaws, but it is regarded as highly secure making it very safe to use.

-Apple has designed their two-step verification system to work really easily – especially if you have a another Apple device.
+Apple has designed its two-step iCloud verification system to work really easily – especially if you have another Apple device.

 It works by designating your second Apple product as a ‘trusted device’.
-When you login to iCloud it then requests a 6-digit code which appears on the trusted devices screen.
-Without the 6 digit code you can’t login, even if you have the correct username and password.
+When you login to iCloud it then requests a 6-digit code which appears on the screen of the trusted device.
+Without the 6 digit code, you can’t login, even if you have the correct username and password.

 This is very secure.

 To set up Two-Step Verification, you need to log in your Apple ID account and go to “Manage your Apple ID > Password and Security > Two-Step Verification“.
-Then follow the directions to complete.
+Then follow the directions to complete the setup.